apptainer/singularity-userdocs/installation.rst

     $ sudo make install

-.. note.. code-block:: none
-    Note that the installation prefix is ``/usr/local`` but the configuration directory is ``/etc``.
-This ensures that the configuration file ``singularity.conf`` is placed in the standard location.
+Singularity will be installed in the ``/usr/local`` directory hierarchy by default.
+And if you specify a custom directory with the ``--prefix`` option, all of Singularity's binaries and the configuration file will be installed within that directory.
+This last option can be useful if you want to install multiple versions of Singularity, install Singularity on a shared system, or if you want to remove Singularity easily after installing it.

 If you omit the ``--sysconfdir`` option , the configuration file will be installed in ``/usr/local/etc``.
 If you omit the ``--prefix`` option, Singularity will be installed in the ``/usr/local`` directory hierarchy by default.
 And if you specify a custom directory with the ``--prefix`` option, all of Singularity’s binaries and the configuration file will be installed within that directory.
-This last option can be useful if you want to install multiple versions of Singularity, install Singularity on a shared system, or if you want to remove Singularity easily after installing it.

 --------------------------
 Install a specific release